Last updated July 2, 2021

 We don’t support tax evasion.

-The problem is that, sometimes, a tax agency makes a mistake.
+The problem is that tax agencies sometimes make mistakes.
 Yes, they’re not infallible.
 I know this from personal experience from early in my business career in the United States.

 I had already paid my taxes, but I had to fight to demonstrate that I had done so because a mistake led the IRS to believe that I owed twice as much as I had already paid.
-Now, at that point in my career, the payment they wanted wasn’t much, and they stated that 22-year-old me owed something in the neighborhood of $1,200.
+Now, at that point in my career, the payment they wanted wasn’t much; they stated that 22-year-old me owed around $1,200.

 Imagine if they had thought I owed them $50,000!
 It would have been easy for them to cancel my passport.

-Today, there are more countries telling their citizens where they can and cannot travel.
-In studying different governments around the world, there’s a trend among governments to impose restrictions on the movement of their citizens.
+Today, more countries are telling their citizens where they can and cannot travel.
+In studying different countries around the world, you can see a trend among governments to impose restrictions on the movement of their citizens.
 At the very least, they are giving themselves the power to create more limits in the future.